jacob-jarick/memwiki/Windows/Readme.md

 # System Health

-run both these commands one after the other in cmd as administrator
+run both these commands one after the other in powershell as administrator

+hold windows key and press X

+Select "Windows Powershell (Admin)"

 System File Checker
 ```